Receive the latest Rome news, travel tips, insights and more + 10% off our store AND a free eBook - Subscribe Today!

 I love them both, for different reasons.

-Some Romans (and guidebooks) say Cafe Sant'Eustachio has the best coffee in Rome; others say it's vastly over-rated.
-I sort of agree with both of those assessments.
+Some Romans (and guidebooks) say Cafe Sant'Eustachio has the most delicious coffee in Rome; others say it's vastly over-rated.

 It IS good coffee, and I love it when I can get in there without the crowds.